Exploring the strong interaction of three-body systems at the LHC: The ALICE Collaboration

-The study of many-body systems is a key aspect of modern nuclear physics because of its relevance for the structure of nuclear bound states~\cite{Hammer:2012id,Hergert:2020bxy,Lynn2019} and for the equation of state of dense nuclear matter~\cite{Baldo:1996vg,Bombaci2}.
+The study of multi-body systems is a key aspect of modern nuclear physics because of its relevance for the structure of nuclear bound states~\cite{Hammer:2012id,Hergert:2020bxy,Lynn2019} and for the equation of state of dense nuclear matter~\cite{Baldo:1996vg,Bombaci2}.
 Effects that go beyond the simple addition of the strong interaction between pairs of nucleons emerge already in the description of the most basic properties of light nuclei.
 Realistic potentials describing nucleon--nucleon interactions~\cite{Wiringa:1994wb,Stoks:1994wp} have therefore been complemented with phenomenological models of three-nucleon forces~\cite{Pudliner:1997ck,Coon:2001pv}.
-In calculations using potentials derived from chiral effective field theories (EFTs)~\cite{Epelbaum:2019kcf,Hergert:2020bxy}, the many-body forces appear naturally as subleading terms in the chiral expansion.
+In calculations using potentials derived from chiral effective field theories (EFTs)~\cite{Epelbaum:2019kcf,Hergert:2020bxy}, the multi-body forces appear naturally as subleading terms in the chiral expansion.
 They find contributions of the order of 10\% to the ground-state energies of $A \leq 12$ nuclei from genuine three-body nucleon forces~\cite{LENPIC:2018ewt,Piarulli:2017dwd}, and deliver predictions for heavier and neutron-rich nuclear structures.

 In this context, two-nucleon scattering data and properties of the $A=3$ systems are still the most important ingredients to constrain the parameters of nuclear interactions derived from EFT~\cite{Piarulli:2016vel,Reinert:2017usi,Saha:2022oep}.
-In particular, differential scattering observables for the \pd system have allowed for the computation of a full-fledged three-body wave function that accounts for all the relevant two- and three-body interactions at work in the p--(pn) system for the short and the asymptotic range~\cite{Kievsky:2001fq,PhysRevC.69.014002,Deltuva:2005xa}.
+In particular, differential scattering observables for the \pd system have allowed for the computation of a full-fledged three-body wave function that accounts for all the relevant two- and three-body interactions at work in the p--(pn) system for the short and the asymptotic ranges, providing an excellent description of the \pd scattering data~\cite{Kievsky:2001fq,PhysRevC.69.014002,Deltuva:2005xa}.
 In this work, it is demonstrated that such a standard candle of the three-body nuclear interaction can also be investigated by means of \pd correlations in momentum space measured at the LHC.